GWB2025/Stiffness-Matrix-Generator/README.md

     *   `Calculate Displacements` (also computes reactions)
     *   `Calculate Stresses` / `Calculate Element Forces` (discipline-specific post-processing)
 6.  **Visualise**: Use the System Diagram button to view the layout and the Matrix Construction helper to see how `K` is assembled.
-7.  **Export**: Use `Summary` for a full LaTeX report, the `TeX` buttons on the matrix tables for quick snippets, or export/import JSON to share states.
+7.  **Export**: Use `Summary` for LaTeX, `Markdown Summary` for forum-friendly text, the `TeX` buttons on the matrix tables for quick snippets, or export/import JSON to share states.

 ## Run Locally